1-Page/rscalr/README.md

 Caveats
 -------

-This client library is a work in progress and is not yet complete.
+This client library contains the complete API, but has not been thoroughly tested.
+The domain model is incomplete and a work in progress.
 Feel free to submit pull requests and/or suggestions.
 I am not an experienced Rubyist, so if you see anything in the source that makes you cringe, by all means let me know!